Silvan Trails

 Find it on Trailforks

-Rib (1.4 km)
+Rib (1.4 km) - Still Storm damaged - avoid

 The track heads off to the right off Track 11 just after the intersection with the Pipeline fire-road.
 It snakes along through the bush and trees, over some roots, with many twists and turns and short ups and downs and then does a 180 degree turn to come back parallel to itself and the fire-roads.
 There are a number of log hops to make this a challenging XC trail.
 Rib trail was named after the builder’s unfortunate ‘off’ resulting in a cracked rib.